mattermost/mattermost-developer-documentation/site/content/integrate/admin-guide/admin-embedding/_index.md

 ---
 title: "Embedding Mattermost"
-heading: "Embedding Mattermost in Other Applications"
+heading: "Using Mattermost in other applications"
 description: "This guide discusses how to embed Mattermost into other applications in different ways."
 weight: 80
 ---